GitauHarrison/notes/linode/deploy_on_linode.md

 (venv)gitauharrison@bolderlearner:~/somasoma-eLearning-app$ sudo supervisorctl reload
 ```

-Should you encounter an issue running the command above, such as `error: <class 'FileNotFoundError'>, [Errno 2] No such file or directory: file: /usr/lib/python3/dist-packages/supervisor/xmlrpc.py line: 560`, consider running these to commands below to fix it:
+Should you encounter an issue running the command above, such as `error: <class 'FileNotFoundError'>, [Errno 2] No such file or directory: file: /usr/lib/python3/dist-packages/supervisor/xmlrpc.py line: 560`, consider running the to commands below to fix it:

 ```python
 (venv)gitauharrison@bolderlearner:~/somasoma-eLearning-app$ sudo supervisord -c /etc/supervisor/supervisord.conf